teradici/deploy/dev/domain-controller/README.md

  1. The Application gateway should deploy successfully.
 * Occasionally other failures can happen such as 'timeout' or 'can't start WinRM service.'
 Start a new deployment from scratch in a new resource group and attempt to re-deploy.
 * A common deployment failure is when the quota is reached for the subscription.
 In this case you have to either remove or deallocate virtual machines from the subscription, or request a core quota increase from Microsoft to alleviate the problem.
+* If deployment fails with an error message stating 'Cannot find resource group < name >' this often occurs because the administrator is associated with a different Microsoft Azure subscription than the subscription in which CAM is being deployed.
+Ensure that the same Azure subscription, with the correct credentials, is being used for the deployment.

 ## Post-Deployment Capabilities
 Following successfull deployment of the CAM solution you can perform the following functions: